sorabhgandhi01/Reliable-File-Transfer-using-UDP/README.md

 BUILD and RUN STEPS
 -------------------
 	This project only supports Linux development environment.
-The following section covers in details on how to build and run the client and server module.
+The following section covers in detail on how to build and run the client and server module.

 	Note:- The build system for this project uses GNU MAKE utility.